NIH orders sweeping review of potentially risky experiments on viruses and other pathogens

 The market hypothesis was further advanced Saturday with the posting online of two scientific papers, not yet peer-reviewed or published in a journal, written by large collaborations of scientists and together arguing that the market was clearly the epicenter of the pandemic.

 One paper provided an analysis of the geographical clustering of patients in the vicinity of the market.
-The authors of that study — Rasmussen and Andersen among them — said researchers who collected environmental samples after the market was shuttered in early 2020 found that the virus was disproportionately evident in stalls selling animals.
+The authors of that study — Rasmussen and Andersen among them — said environmental samples inside the market showed the virus was disproportionately evident in stalls selling animals.
 Five positive samples were in a stall that had been seen by one of the paper’s authors in 2014 selling raccoon dogs, a mammal capable of carrying coronaviruses.

 The other paper said genetic analysis of early cases revealed the presence of two independent lineages of the virus.
 That suggested to the authors that the “spillover” from an animal happened not once but twice and possibly even more often — with the additional lineages hitting a dead end without gaining traction in the community.